beingzhutao/BeingZ/about-me.md

 Hopefully this document answers a whole bunch of questions you have about me.

-If I were to boil down who i am into one sentence, it’s that I am a US-based biochemist dedicated to my field, striving for scientific advancement and innovation from Rutgers University.
+If I were to boil down who i am into one sentence, it’s that I am a US-based biochemist dedicated to my field, striving for scientific advancement and innovation in USA.

 I come from [Motherland🏯](/s/motherland), do research with my [advisors](/s/advisors).